DLibatique/GREK214-S21/_pages/grading.md

 ## Recitation: 5%

-You will be asked to recite **ten (10) lines** of your choice from Homer’s *Iliad* with proper pronunciation and meter.
+You will be asked to recite **7-12 lines** of your choice from Homer’s *Iliad* with proper pronunciation and meter.
 Brownie points for tone and inflection.
+The most straightforward passage to choose would be the proem (1.1-7).
 You do NOT need to memorize; you can have the text in front of you, marked however you’d like to help with your reading.
 You can either do this live via a one-on-one Zoom meeting or via an audio or video recording.
 You may complete this assignment at any point in the semester, though I recommend later in the semester to ensure you have a good grasp on dactylic hexameter.
 More specific guidelines to come.

 ***